Open Pedagogy at the Program Level: The #PlymouthIDS Case Study

 Need more info?
 Have questions?
 Doing something similar?
 Have a bright idea?
 Use the comments below to chime in, or use the Hypothes.is toolbar to the right to annotate this article or interact with #PlymouthIDS students’ annotations.
 You can also jump in with us on Twitter.
 I am @actualham (on Mastodon as well!), and our program is @PlymouthIDS.
 We also use #PlymouthIDS, #IDSintro, and #IDSsem to connect: join us!

-Open Ed January Event: Open Education Strategies for Change
+USNH Open Education January Event: Creating Advocates for Much Needed Change